 Building a social media culture at your company will require some guidance from management.
 It’s up to you to establish policies for how and when employees use Twitter and be sure that employees understand what is expected of them (and what’s not okay).
 But it’s key that you and your employees start using this powerful tool, because the top people in your industry are already tweeting.
 If you want to compete, you need to make sure that your team is just as educated–ideally, more educated–than the other guys.
 A profile costs nothing to set up, but we’d argue that you can’t afford not to be on Twitter.
 Open an account, follow some people, and get everyone from your team on board–today.

 We can help you start building a social culture at your company.
-Our social media coaching packages that can have you and your team using Twitter effectively and intelligently in no time.
+Our social media coaching packages will have you and your team using Twitter effectively and intelligently in no time.
 Contact us today to talk about your goals and challenges–this is what we do!
 Be sure to check out the Vital team on Twitter.